lorenzotara/Spark-Processing/README.md

 4) mapping file (optional): only if mapping, path to the file containing the mapping of discarded files (merge_mapping.json.gz)

 `quootstrap-quotation-dataset.json` columns:
-* speaker: String, speaker of the quotation
+* `speaker`: String, speaker of the quotation
-* occurrences: List, list containing the different articleUIDs, quotations, patterns and pattern_confidence.
+* `occurrences`: List, list containing the different articleUIDs, quotations, patterns and pattern_confidence
+* `canonicalQuotation`: canonical quotation that refers to all quotations in occurrences

 ### 1) Extract articles from dataset (no mapping)